Pratica di Shadowing: You’re Not Unlucky, You’re Unprepared | B1 English Shadowing - Impara a parlare inglese con YouTube

 It is like building a foundation that supports future growth.

-Without this foundation, Any success is likely to be unstable or temporary.
+Without this foundation, any success is likely to be unstable or temporary.

 Consistency is what turns preparation into real strength.

-It is not about doing something perfectly once, but about continuing even when it feels repetitive or challenging.
+but about continuing even when it feels repetitive or challenging.

-Through consistency, actions become habits, and habits shape identity.
+Through consistency, actions become habits and habits shape identity.

 Over time, a person who prepares regularly becomes someone who is naturally ready for new challenges.